tsatria03/CookyCraze/docks/readme.txt

 Total spins: counts every spin of the reels.
 Wins: counts spins where the payout multiplier was greater than zero, meaning you got at least something back.
 Losses: counts spins where the payout multiplier was zero, meaning you lost your bet entirely.

+Lottery.

+Tickets scratched: counts every ticket you have scratched, regardless of outcome.
+Wins: counts scratches where a prize was awarded.
+Losses: counts scratches that returned nothing.

 Quests.